 - Q: Hang Manager resolves hangs autonomously.
 How do I know if a session is being terminated in the process? - A: Hang Manager detects and resolves hangs autonomously.
 However, it continuously logs all detections and resolutions in DB Alert Logs.
 So, if a session is terminated, it will be logged in these alert logs.
 The details of complete hang resolution are also available in dump trace files. - Q: Where can I find details of actions performed by Memory Guard to relieve memory stress? - A: Even though Memory Guard works autonomously, actions performed by it are logged in the audit logs under \$ORACLE_BASE/crsdata/node name/qos/logs/dbwlm/auditing. - Q: Is Oracle Autonomous Health Framework a Real Application Clusters -only feature? - A: Oracle Autonomous Health Framework compoents Cluster Health Advisor, and Quality of Service Management require Oracle Real Application Clusters database deployments.
-However, other components of Oracle Autonomous Health Framework, Memory Guard, ORAchk, Cluster Verification Utility, Cluster Health Monitor, Hang Manager, and Trace File Analyzer do not. - Q: Is Oracle Autonomous Health Framework an 18c-only feature? - A: Oracle Autonomous Health Framework as a framework was introduced in Oracle Database 12 Release 2 and has been enhanced in 18c.
-However, Oracle Autonomous Health Framework components, Cluster Verification Utility, ORAchk, and Trace File Analyzer, have been in existence before in non-daemon mode.
+However, other components of Oracle Autonomous Health Framework, Memory Guard, ORAchk, Cluster Verification Utility, Cluster Health Monitor, Hang Manager, and Trace File Analyzer do not. - Q: Is Oracle Autonomous Health Framework a 12.2-only feature? - A: Oracle Autonomous Health Framework as a framework is a 12.2 only feature.
+However, Oracle Autonomous Health Framework components, Cluster Verification Utility, ORAchk, and Trace File Analyzer, have been in existence even before 12.2 in non-daemon mode.
 In Oracle Autonomous Health Framework, they have now been launched in their daemon mode where the components work together with other AHF ones to resolve operational runtime issues related to availability and performance in the database system. - Q: What is Cluster Health Advisor?